PREVENT: An Unsupervised Approach to Predict Software Failures in Production: Related Work

 Guan et al.'s approach~\cite{guan:ensemble:jcom:2012} combines supervised and unsupervised learning in a different way.
 They exploit Bayesian networks to automatically label the anomalous behaviors that they feed to supervised learning models for training, thus potentially relieving the burden of labelling the data.

-Only few approaches work in unsupervised fashion like \prevent and \embed~\cite{monni:RBM:ICST:2019} the energy-based failure prediction approach that \prevent exploits as state classifier and that we have already described in Section~\ref{sec:state-classifier}.
-Fernandes and al.'s approach~\cite{Fernandes:anomalydetection:JNCA:2016} matches the actual traffic again models of the normal traffic built with either principal component analysis or the ant colony optimisation metaheuristic to detect anomalous traffic in computer networks.
-Ibidunmoye et al.'s unsupervised approach~\cite{Ibidunmoye:AnomalyDetection:TNSM:2018} estimates statistical and temporal properties of KPIs during normal executions, and detects deviations by means of adaptive control charts.
-Both Bontemps et al.'s~\cite{Bontemps:anomalydetection:FDSE:2016} and Du et al.'s~\cite{Du:deeplog:CCS:2017} approaches detect anomalies with long short-term memory recurrent neural networks trained on normal execution data.
-Ahmad et al.'s approach~\cite{Ahmad:HTM:Neurocomputing:2017} uses hierarchical temporal memory networks to detect anomalies in streaming data time series.
+Only few approaches work in unsupervised fashion like \textsc{Prevent}\xspace and \textsc{EmBeD}\xspace~\cite{monni:RBM:ICST:2019} the energy-based failure prediction approach that \textsc{Prevent}\xspace exploits as state classifier and that we have already described in Section~\ref{sec:state-classifier}.
+Fernandes and al.'s~approach~\cite{Fernandes:anomalydetection:JNCA:2016} matches the actual traffic again models of the normal traffic built with either principal component analysis or the ant colony optimisation metaheuristic to detect anomalous traffic in computer networks.
+Ibidunmoye~et~al.'s~unsupervised approach~\cite{Ibidunmoye:AnomalyDetection:TNSM:2018} estimates statistical and temporal properties of KPIs during normal executions, and detects deviations by means of adaptive control charts.
+Both Bontemps~et~al.'s~\cite{Bontemps:anomalydetection:FDSE:2016} and Du~et~al.'s~\cite{Du:deeplog:CCS:2017} approaches detect anomalies with long short-term memory recurrent neural networks trained on normal execution data.
+Ahmad~et~al.'s~approach~\cite{Ahmad:HTM:Neurocomputing:2017} uses hierarchical temporal memory networks to detect anomalies in streaming data time series.

-Recently, Roumani and Nwankpa~\cite{roumani:cloud-incidents:jim:2019} proposed a radically different approach that extrapolates the trend of occurrence of past incidents (extracted from historical data) to predict when other incidents will likely occur again in the future, without requiring data monitored in production.
-The approach is promising, but there is no deep evidence of the effectiveness and generality of this approach so far.
+Roumani and Nwankpa~\cite{roumani:cloud-incidents:jim:2019} propose a radically different approach that extrapolates the trend of occurrence of past incidents (extracted from historical data) to predict when other incidents will likely occur again in the future, without requiring data monitored in production.